-Now here’s another scenario: A fraudster in Indonesia set up a plan to attack online banking, payments, and merchant sites.
+Now here’s another scenario: A cybercriminal in Indonesia sets up a plan to attack online banking, payments, and merchant sites.
 He pays to get a clean IP address and changes his location to look like he is in California.
 He uses emulation software to make his mobile device look like a new release.
-The fraudster is now ready to go about his daily job, employing automated bots to attack hundreds of different sites.
+The attacker is now ready to go about his daily job, employing automated bots to attack hundreds of different sites.

 To any online business, these two individuals coming to their site appear the same: someone with little to no prior digital footprint.
 Someone who is, essentially, new to the internet.
 But obviously, they are two vastly different kinds of users.